The Monster and the Girl

 The Monster and the Girl is a 1941 American black-and-white horror film directed by Stuart Heisler and released by Paramount Pictures.

 Plot

-The film revolves around a small-town church-organist named Scott Webster (Philip Terry) attempting to save his sister, Susan (Ellen Drew) from the clutches of big city gangster W. S. Bruhl (Paul Lukas).
-Scott is framed for the murder of one of Bruhl's gang and sentenced to execution.
-A scientist (George Zucco) salvages Scott's brain and transplants it into a gorilla.
-Using the strength of his new bestial body, Scott begins stalking the gangsters to exact his revenge.
+The film revolves around a small-town church-organist named Scot Webster (Philip Terry) attempting to save his sister, Susan (Ellen Drew) from the clutches of big city gangster W. S. Bruhl (Paul Lukas).
+Scot is framed for the murder of one of Bruhl's gang and sentenced to execution.
+A scientist (George Zucco) salvages Scot's brain and transplants it into a gorilla.
+Using the strength of his new bestial body, Scot begins stalking the gangsters to exact his revenge.

 Production

 The Monster and the Girl was developed under the title of Dead On Arrival (written as D.O.A.).
 After the release of Michael Curtiz's film The Walking Dead in 1936, a few films combined genre themes of crime films and science-fiction horror.
 These included The Man They Could Not Hang, Before I Hang and Black Friday, all of which featured individuals who return from the dead to exact revenge.
 The Monster and the Girl used this theme but applied it to a monster movie.

 The censorship board rejected the original story due to plot elements of white slavery and homicide.
 The script was changed to imply Susan's entrapment by Munn.
 This also changed Susan being forced into prostitution and working as a bar hostess to pay off the debt for her apartment.
 The film went into production in Late July and finished filming in late August 1940.